tfabris/BlueGigaEmpeg/README.md

   some kind.

-- If you are getting good serial port messages from the empeg, but you are unable to get AVRCP commands working, there is one particular special case bug with some devices that you might be encountering.
-Some devices, when you pair with them as A2DP, will automatically enable an AVRCP channel as well.
+- If you are getting good serial port messages from the empeg, but you are still unable to get AVRCP commands working, there is one particular special case bug with some devices that you might be encountering.
+Most devices, when you pair with them as A2DP, will automatically enable an AVRCP channel as well.
+I have found some which do not, though.
-  Some might not.

   - You can tell if you have this problem by using [debug mode](#debug) and typing the LIST command while the module is paired.
 The output of the LIST